1871fotc/1871fotc.github.io/docs/index.md

 [image2]: assets/flag-pole.jpg "Canon Garland Place"
 [image3]: assets/symbolism-display.jpg "Headstone Symbolism Display"

-The heritage‑listed Toowong Cemetery is the largest cemetery in Queensland.
+Heritage‑listed Toowong Cemetery is the largest cemetery in Queensland.
 The first burial was of **[Governor Samuel Blackall](research/samuel-wensley-blackall.md)** on 3 January 1871.
 Read his and hundreds of other stories about the people who shaped Brisbane, Queensland, and Australia's history.

 On this site you'll find information about: